deszczowy/river/doc/BACKLOG.md

 ## Unsorted (but grouped) thoghts and ideas

+Remember:
-Remember: all todos are tasks to plan, so should eventually land here
+- all todos are tasks to plan, so should eventually land here

-Remember: don't think too much, move on, there is plenty to do
+- don't think too much, move on, there is plenty to do

-Remember: incorporate prototype as quick as possible, then delete one
+- incorporate prototype as quick as possible, then delete one

 ### Priorities for version 0.1
 1. Creating new project